 Cons: Some skill is required, especially if you want to get onto single track trails.
 Biking does require a bike, so if you are traveling with one you will need to rent one.

 Safety Squirrel’s Tips: All of the hiking tips apply…but be more alert because you’ll be approaching wildlife faster!
 WEAR A HELMET!
 If you’re taking a road bike or cruiser onto the bike paths or roads, follow all traffic laws and be aware of the other bike path users.
 If you’re taking a mountain bike out, be aware of the difficulty rating of the trails your riding.
 To get a feel for the local ratings start out on an easier trail than you think you need.

 To get a wide angle lens experience of the fall colors venture out onto a lake.
 While you do not get close to the leaves of fall, you will be able to see full ranges of mountains from the water.
-All the water sports available in Summit County are pretty low impact, so nearly everyone can enjoy them.
+All the water sports available in Colorado are pretty low impact, so nearly everyone can enjoy them.

 Pros: On calm days floating on the lake doesn’t require a lot of physical exertion, making it great for anyone looking for a mellow adventure.
 The mountains looks different from the water, giving you a unique perspective of the surrounding area.

 Cons: Sailing requires the knowledge and skill to control a larger boat, but pantoons are a good alternative.
 Additional gear is required for all water sports, but it is all available for rent if you aren’t traveling with what you need.

 Safety Squirrel’s Tips: DO wear a life jacket.
 DO NOT underestimate the weather, getting stuck on the water with a headwind is exhausting.
 DO get familiar with your boat, paddle board or kayak before you hit the open water.
 DO NOT forget your snacks and water.